 Rebase your branch on the latest upstream

 To keep your development branch up to date, rebase your changes on top of the current state of the upstream master.

 Rebase will put all your commits in the branch on hold, get the last changes, and apply your commits on top of it.
 You might need to resolve conflicts if you changed a file that has been changed in the main repo.
-To do so, edit the files, then git add them, and git commit.
+To do so, edit the files, then:

 When you are ready to send your modified code to MuseScore, push your branch in your origin remote.